Home

 VISION THROUGH SOUNDS is a narration based on a recording titled El niño soñó la música (The Little Boy Who Imagined Music), published in 2003 through the publishing house of the composer’s only child Cecilia Rodrigo, Editorial Joaquín Rodrigo.
 Translated into English, the reading of the script also includes inserts of sound clips: effects like thunder, rain, children playing, and bird calls enhance the listening experience.

 As of today, Dr. Jones' research has touched just a small number within this specific community, whereas it has reached many more sighted people.
-She wants to help even that exchange, encouraging all people to better understand each other and ourselves.
+She wants to even that exchange, encouraging all people to better understand each other and ourselves.
 The potential of this type of presentation can be limitless, as the model could be used to introduce the work of other composers, musicians, athletes, business executives, scientists or anyone who has responded to the challenges of being visually impaired, to not only students attending State Schools for the Blind, but to any educational resource within the U.S. and beyond.

 Top